 Online Course: Teaching Social Emotional Learning, Conflict Resolution & Peace Education Through Technology

-Join GPPAC’s Peace Education Working Group and their special guest experts from around the world each week for the first of three, 6-week virtual/on-line course’s for educators in a series.
+Join GPPAC’s Peace Education Working Group and their special guest experts from around the world each week for the third of three, 6-week virtual/online courses for educators in a series.

-- September 18th – Let participants know who was selected and give access to the course
+- October 21 – Selected participants are given access to the course

 Description and Overview: